joesan/joesan-me/content/navo/dcmotor/pid-controller.md

 the <a href="https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method" target="_blank">Ziegler–Nichols method</a> introduced by John G. Ziegler and
 Nathaniel B. Nichols in the 1940s.
 It is a <a href="https://en.wikipedia.org/wiki/Heuristic" target="_blank">heuristic technique</a> of tuning a PID controller.
 The basic idea here is that it starts out by setting the integral and the derivative gains (basically the co-efficients Ki and Kd) to zero.
 The proportional gain (Kp) is then increased from zero until it reaches the ultimate gain Ku.
-This untimate gain is the gain where the control loop has achieved a stable and consistent oscillation.
+This ultimate gain is the gain where the control loop has achieved a stable and consistent oscillation.
 The Ku and the oscillation period is then used to set the P, I and the D gains effectively.
 Let us not dive more into this for now.

-Tuning the parameters or the gain in a runnng system is a topic in itself.
+Tuning the parameters or the gain in a running system is a topic in itself.

 Hope I was able to explain the PID controller mechanism!
 With this basic understanding, <a href="https://navo-org.github.io/navo-docs/docs/tutorials/dc-motor-rpm-ros.html" target="_blank">head over here</a> to see how we could combine all what we have learnt theoretically so far to a more practical example.